unstoppabledomains/zns/README.md

 docker run -p 5555:5555 zilliqa-dev-node
 ```

+## Push new zilliqa-dev-node image

+To build & push a new version of node image use `Build & Push Zilliqa Dev Node` GitHub Action.

 For an introduction to Zilliqa and Scilla and some of the design considerations
 look at the [Zilliqa Reference](./ZILLIQA.md).